Terracotta Warriors AR: Experience one of the most significant archaeological discoveries in history through augmented reality.

 Brian Yetzer presented the Terracotta Warriors AR project during the Augmented World Expo in Santa Clara, California.

-allow for a more memorable and satisfying museumgoer and user experience
+Provide a more memorable and satisfying museum experience.

-increase "virality" from users sharing AR content on social media
+Enhance “virality” by allowing users to share AR content on social media.

-connect the past with the present by allowing people to make the connection via their smartphone
+Connect the past with the present by enabling visitors to make these connections through their smartphones.